Sypnex-LLC/sypnex-os-vscode-extension/README.md

 VS Code extension that provides IntelliSense and autocomplete support for the Sypnex OS API.

+> **🚀 Active Development**: Sypnex OS is an open-source project in active development.
+We welcome contributions to help reach production readiness.
+Whether you're interested in feature development, testing, documentation, or UI/UX improvements, contributions are welcome.

 ## Features

 This extension provides intelligent code completion for the `sypnexAPI` global object that gets injected into Sypnex OS applications: